pritamstyz4ever/serverless-gradual-traffic-shifting/README.md

 ## Usage

-To enable gradual deployments for Lambda functions, the `serverless.yml` should look like this:
+To enable gradual deployments for Lambda functions, the `serverless.yml` should be configured like this:

 ```yaml
 service: gradual-traffic-shifting